Facebook Ads Library Inspection – Decalz

 - Ad Copy (text)

-alongside targeting, bidding and optimization that we won’t discuss in this article, as it would need a deeper analysis of the Facebook Ad Account.
+Alongside targeting, bidding, and optimization – which we won’t discuss in this article, as it would need a deeper analysis of the Facebook Ad Account.

-The competition for attention on social media, and especially on Facebook, is fierce and to stand out.
-We need to make sure that the three elements above pull all in the same direction to sustain our ultimate goal: a higher conversion rate.
+The competition for attention on social media, and especially on Facebook, is fierce and stands out.
+We need to make sure that the three elements above pull all in the same direction to sustain our ultimate goal—a higher conversion rate.

 For this reason, we have decided to start this section in our blog to analyze Facebook ads from different advertisers and suggest improvements or just ideas to get better conversion rates.

 Today we take a look at one ad from Decalz, an online shop using Facebook to drive sales.